-14 February 2023 – A new study has shown that small businesses with funny business names attract more customers and make more sales.
+14 February 2023 – A new study has shown that small firms with funny business names attract more customers and make more sales.

 A survey of over 2,000 consumers conducted by insurance provider Simply Business revealed that creative or funny business names can boost sales and increase customer numbers.

-With almost a third of people surveyed saying they are more likely to buy from a small business that has a funny or witty name, it pays to come up with a catchy business name when naming a new business.
+With almost a third of people surveyed saying they are more likely to buy from a small company that has a funny or witty name, it pays to come up with a catchy business name when naming a new firm.

 The study by the insurer has shown that 28% of customers are more likely to shop with a small or local business if it has a funny or witty name.

-Asked why they would notice a local business with a funny name more, 57% said because it makes the business more memorable.
+Asked why they would notice a local company with a funny name more, 57% said because it makes the firm more memorable.
 55% replied that a witty name makes a business stand out from the rest.

 51% said that they appreciate the creativity that went into coming up with the name.
 The same amount of people (51%) said that it adds personality to the small business.